vvmspace/evento-front/README.md

 This is a boilerplate for building serverless microservices using the [Serverless Framework](https://serverless.com/).

+Boilerplate was created as a public version of main repository.
+Repository will be forked to private repository and used as a base for a commercial project.

 ## Features

 - Monorepo: all services are in the same repository